maths/moodle-qtype_stack/doc/en/Authoring/Inputs/index.md

 2. **GeoGebra** diagrams..
 3. **Drag and drop** problems.
 See [drag and drop](../../Specialist_tools/Drag_and_drop/index.md) for examples.

+More complex _compound inputs_ are a "meta" type of input, combining other simple input types.
+These are for more advanced questions.

+1. **Repeat** inputs are for use with the repeat block.

 #### True/False inputs ####

 If the teacher's correct answer should leave this blank (e.g. not answered at all) then use the tag `EMPTYANSWER`.
 (There are some edge cases where only some inputs are used in the correct answer to a question, so not answering is correct here).
 If you use the extra option `allowempty` then empty answers are considered valid, and the value of this input is `EMPTYANSWER`.